NyRvAl/textadventure-pollux/README.md

 4. **Input Actions and Response**: In scenarios where the game requires player input, such as making a decision or responding to a prompt, the game pauses and waits for the player's response over the websocket connection.
 Once received, the game resumes.
 ***
+Roadmap
+- [ ] **Improved Exception Handling**: Enhance the error handling mechanism to provide more informative and user-friendly error messages, aiding players in troubleshooting issues encountered during gameplay.

+- [ ] **Enhanced Multiplayer**: Implement improvements to the multiplayer functionality, allowing for a more seamless and engaging multiplayer experience.
+This may include features such as real-time chat, collaborative puzzle-solving, or competitive gameplay modes.

+- [ ] **Security Enhancements**: Introduce authentication and authorization mechanisms to improve the security of the application, safeguarding user data and preventing unauthorized access.

+- [ ] **Content Expansion**: Expand the library of adventures available to players by creating new content.
+***
 ## Results